jasonbaciulis/bedrock-demo/content/collections/pages/home.md

                 text: 'We operate on a quantum schedule—updates both have and have not been made until you check the commit history.'
         type: item
         enabled: true
   -
+    id: m3e8vdlz
+    title: 'Project inquiry'
+    text: 'Demo contact form with sections and conditional fields.'
+    form: contact
+    type: contact
+    enabled: true
+    success_message: 'Thanks!
+We got your inquiry and will get back to you within 24 hours.'
+    button_label: 'Submit the inquiry'
+  -
     id: s343JCRf
     type: style_guide